-- 4 Click the iPhone button.
-(If you have more than one device connected to iTunes, this is the Devices button; click it and select your iPhone on the list of devices.) - 5 Click Summary. - 6 Click Restore iPhone.
+Click Summary.

+Click Restore iPhone.
 Remember that you lose everything on your iPhone when you restore it, so make sure that you have all its data stored elsewhere, such as backed up on iCloud, before you do this.

 7 Click Back Up.
 This backs up your iPhone's contents to your computer.
 This is a critical step because it enables you to recover the data and settings on your iPhone.
 If you don't do this, some of your data and settings can be lost.